-Morocco's Dades Valley is also known as the Valley of the Roses for its incredible crop of the fragrant flower.
-Every May, the rose harvest is celebrated in the oasis town of Kelaa-des-Mgouna, which is home to a large rose water distillery plant.
-The festival starts on a Friday and lasts late into Saturday, and includes rose parades and stalls selling the flowers in huge quantities.
+Morocco's Dades Valley is also known as the Valley of the Roses for its fragrant rose fields.
+Every May, the harvest is celebrated in the oasis town of Kelaa-des-Mgouna, which is home to a large rose water distillery plant.
+The three-day festival starts on a Friday, attracts around 20,000 people and includes rose parades and stalls selling all kinds of rose products.
 Entertainment takes the form of traditional song and dance as well as the celebrated Miss Roses pageant.

 When: Mid May - check online for confirmed dates.

 03 of 10

 The Fez Festival of World Sacred Music lasts for nine days and comprises a program of stunning open-air concerts.
 You never know what you might see - from Iranian whirling dervishes to mystics, Sufi chanters and dancers from all over the world.
 Venues include the beautiful Jnan Sbil Gardens and Bab al Makina, the parade ground located in front of the Royal Palace.
 In between concerts, make sure to sample authentic food and drink at the festival's street stalls.

 When: Spring - check online for confirmed dates.